kigster/bashmatic/README.md

 The above reads more like a high level language like Ruby or Python than Shell.
 That's because BASH is more powerful than most people think.

-There is an [example script](examples/test-ui.sh) that demonstrates the capabilities of BashMatic.
+There is an [example script](examples/test-ui.sh) that demonstrates the capabilities of Bashmatic.

 If you ran the script, you should see the output shown [in this screenshot](.bashmatic.png).
 Your colors may vary depending on what color scheme and font you use for your terminal.